 Updated: October 2020

-The Food Avoidance & Sensitivity Trap is a model that I developed to summarize how worry, beliefs and avoidance create additional sensitivities (conditioned food sensitivity).
+The Food Avoidance & Sensitivity Trap is a model that I developed to summarize how body and food mistrust create additional sensitivities (conditioned food sensitivity).

 The Food Avoidance & Sensitivity Trap is a vicious cycle.
 It often starts with a few food restrictions but continues to worsen with time.
 Eventually, you find yourself stuck deep in the trap and cannot see a way out.

 It is easy to get trapped and not recognize the impact the FAST has had on your symptoms and life.
 Our self-assessment tool will shed some light on your struggles.

 The complete model provides a more detailed explanation.

 You can enter the cycle from any point.
 The arrows indicate the most common route, but everyone’s experience is different.
 Here are examples of how four people got stuck in the Food Avoidance & Sensitivity Trap.

 Beth was worried about her stomach pains (1&2).
 She did not get any help from her doctor, so she searched the internet for answers (3).
 Instead, Beth found several contradicting theories about the role of inflammatory foods (4) and started to suspect something in her diet was the cause (2), so she eliminated milk and wheat (5).
 “I can’t eat that!
 It has milk/wheat” was continually going through her head (2).
 Beth associated milk/wheat with her symptoms (6,) and this fear was eventually generalized to all grains.
 She experienced stomach pains and a headache, even with small servings (7).